 By practicing these values with our clients, as many as 98% of our clients often experience change within a brief period of time, often within the first session of treatment.
 Our research reflects hope and concrete ideas for change to occur in the first sessions.

-In 2018 we hope to expand our services to family and life coaching programs to create generational and inter-generational change for under-served populations experiencing trauama.
+In 2018 we expanded our services to family and life coaching programs to create generational and inter-generational change for under-served populations experiencing trauma, severe family conflict, and parental alienation.